vippsas/vipps-developers/vipps-getting-started.md

 * If you accidentally share your API keys, you must generate new ones on [portal.vipps.no](https://portal.vipps.no).

-If you do not have BankID, you will need the administrator to log in [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.
+If you do not have BankID,
+or you have BankID but not access to the right merchant, you will need the administrator to log in [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.

 The merchant's administrator can create additional users on [portal.vipps.no](https://portal.vipps.no).
 If you don't know who the administrator is, you can check